deniskropp/parallel_f/README.md

 parallel_f (tasks, queues, lists in parallel threads)

 This project aims at flexibility, performance and usability in the area of task-parallelism.
-Imagine you have knowledge of each tasks dependencies, parallel_f will run all tasks accordingly.
+Imagine you have knowledge of each task's dependencies, parallel_f will run all tasks accordingly.
 This is done using the task_list class.
 You can also use the task_queue class and care about dependencies yourself, where task queues run in parallel with their tasks being executed sequentially.
-Threads are being managed to avoid OS overhead creating a thread per task.
+Threads running the tasks are being managed to avoid OS overhead creating a thread per task.
 Instead the vthread class is used for each task running in its own virtual thread.
+The vthread manager spawns one hardware thread per CPU executing the vthreads that are ready (scheduled).

 This is a hello world example with one task in a list: